 A word of caution: Free VPN’s (including a popular one called “Hola” which people frequently talk about) are not at all recommended.
 You get what you pay for (in the sense that they are usually slow, unstable and often times barely work) and there is a reason they are giving them to you for free (they are using your connection to operate their VPN network.)
 A few years back, it was discovered that “Hola” was using people’s connections as VPN servers for both their free AND paid services.
 By this, I mean that they were sending other people’s internet traffic through your internet connection, which both slows down your internet and also makes it appear to your Internet Service Provider that you are doing the illegal/illicit activity that VPN’s are often used to hide.
 Not cool.

-Private Internet Access – $6.95/month (cheaper if you buy upfront for 1 or 2 years)
+Private Internet Access: $9.95/month (cheaper if you buy upfront for 6 months or 1 year)

 - One of the most popular VPNs; fairly stable and easy to use, not a lot of options

 Hide My Ass:

 $11.52/month$84 per year, $144 for 3 years (they don't seem to offer a monthly plan anymore?)

 - You will see this one talked about a lot by prominent people/sites in the Big Brother community, not necessarily because it works well, but because they are getting a commission when you use their link to sign up (it is a revenue stream for them.)
 Keep this in mind if you choose to use this service via one of their links.

 Nord VPN – $11.95/month (cheaper if you buy upfront for 1, 2, or 3 years)

 - Great user interface, lots of servers